 Retail customers can purchase plants in several ways:

-- Buy online using our plant catalog
+- Buy online using our online retail shop

 - Visit our nursery by appointment — you’ll receive one-on-one time and an opportunity to see our native plant demonstration gardens.